Elena' s AI Blog

 It is essential to mention that we don’t need to learn the word embeddings always “from scratch.”
 We can also use already pre-trained embedding, which explanation is a bit outside of this post (I plan to investigate it further in detail in one of my next posts).
 You can read more on Glove, using pre-trained word embeddings from the Keras documentation.
 You might find it interesting there is also Word2Vec tutorial at tensorflow.org.

-Thus, we will use word embedding, which is quite helpful because we (ideally) want to capture the meanings of words for writing poems.
+Tokenization is the NLP preprocessing step that converts raw text into integer sequences, one integer per word, so the text can be fed into a Keras Embedding layer.
+We will use word embeddings, which are helpful because we (ideally) want to capture the meanings of words for writing poems.
 Before feeding our text into the word embedding, we must vectorise the text because the Keras Embedding layer requires the input data is presented by integers defined for each word.
 The process is called tokenization.
 Keras has a ready solution.
 We will use the Keras Tokenizer, conveniently preparing our text, such as lowering its case, and removing the punctuation marks.
 As a result, the Tokenizer will build the text indexes.
 For instance, with the small “weatherly” text corpus: [“The sun shines”, “it rains”] consisting of two text documents describing different weather conditions, we build the tokenizer:

 from tensorflow.keras.preprocessing.text import Tokenizer